gnanirajagiri/Horesion-marketing-page/README.md

-# horesionmarketingpage
+# horiseonmarketingpage
 Marketing page of Horesion

 # Description
-This is a marketing webpage of the  Horesion.
-This webpage consists of all the services provided by Horesion e.g. Search Engine Optimization, Online Reputation Management, Social Media Marketing.
+This is a marketing webpage of the  Horiseon.
+This webpage consists of all the services provided by Horiseon e.g. Search Engine Optimization, Online Reputation Management, Social Media Marketing.

 # installation
 N/A